Don't flatten, tokenize! Unlocking the key to SoftMoE's efficacy in deep RL: Don't flatten, tokenize!

 \paragraph{Single expert processing all tokens sparsely} To assess the influence of tokenization within the MoE framework, while ablating all other four components studied in Section \ref{sec:anaysis_softmoe_components}, we explore using a \textit{single} expert to process \textit{all} input tokens.
 Each token is \textit{sparsely} processed in one of the single expert slots.
 This corresponds to expert choice-1.
 In line with the ``expert width'' investigation from the last section, we study expert choice-1 with the scaled expert dimensionality to match the scaled baseline one.
 As \autoref{fig:1expertvsmultipleexperts} shows, even with a single expert the performance is comparable to that of SoftMoE with multiple experts.
 This suggests \textit{that tokenization is one of the major factors in the performance gains achieved by SoftMoE}.

 \paragraph{Combined tokenization is a key driver} We further investigate the impact of \textit{combined} tokenization in the single expert setting.
 To this end, we study SoftMoE-1, with scaled expert dimensionality as before.
-As \autoref{fig:1expertvsmultipleexperts} shows, using combined tokens with a single expert brings the performance even closer to the multiple expert setting.
-This further confirms that {\em (combined) tokenization is the key driver of SoftMoE's efficacy}.
+As \autoref{fig:1expertvsmultipleexperts} shows, using combined tokens with a single expert brings the performance even closer to the multiple expert setting. \rebuttal{Similar results were observed in SoftMoE with 2 and 8 experts (See Appendix \ref{appendix:don'tFlatten} for more details).} This further confirms that {\em (combined) tokenization is the key driver of SoftMoE's efficacy}.